Skip to content

 Make it linkable

-You can use the sst.Linkable component, to can link any property of this resource.
+You can use the sst.Linkable component, to be able to link any property of this resource.

 sst.config.ts